opentargets-archive/webapp/README.md

 ## Running and deploying the app

+Depending on how you deploy, you might want to do two things:
+- change the API the webapp points to
+- apply a `custom.json` config that overrides the value in `app/config/default.json`, for example to change evidence_sources displayed

+### Locally
+1. Pull the repo
+2. `npm install`
+3. set the `API_HOST` env variable to point to a fully functional rest_api.
+Notice that `API_HOST` can be of the form `"https://somesite.com:1234/api/"` (recommended) or a simple prefix `/api/` if you are taking care of reverse-proxying the API there (for eg if you are serving the app locally in nginx)
-After building with `npm install` and `npm run setup`, all the code you need for deployment will be contained in `/app`.
+4. `npm run setup`,
+5. all the code you need for deployment will be contained in `/app`.

+to point to a different API, change the `API_HOST` env var and run `gulp build-config`

+### Deploy on netlify

+The app will point to the API specified with `API_HOST` in the `netlify.toml` file.

+The `custom.json` cannot be changed without commiting it to the branch code.

+### Docker container

 A docker container with a compiled version of the webapp from a NGINX web server is available.
 To run the app locally using the container: